How are CO2 savings calculated?

 When you buy a second-hand (donated) item from a charity shop the till calculates the carbon dioxide emissions savings that were made by not buying an equivalent new item.

-Three figures are used to calculate the saving - average weight, conversion factor and substitution percentage
+Three figures are used to calculate the saving - average weight, conversion factor and substitution percentage.
+Here are some example figures; each charity can control the exact numbers used in this calculation:

 Ladies Tops average weight = 0.3kg